 Travel Tip for Places To Visit In Normandy France:

-Walk to the far end of the town to visit the church and Claude Monet’s grave.
+Walk to the far end of the town to visit the church and the final resting place of Claude Monet.

 Book An Organized Tour To Giverny here.